realA10001986/SID/README.md

 If your remote control lacks the \* (starts command sequence) and \# (aborts command sequence) keys, you can use any other key, of course. \* could be eg. "menu" or "setup", \# could be "exit" or "return".

 If no key is pressed for 10 seconds, the learning process aborts, as does briefly pressing the Time Travel button.
-In thoses cases, the keys already learned are forgotten and nothing is saved.
+In those cases, the keys already learned are forgotten and nothing is saved.

 To make the SID forget a learned IR remote control, type *654321 followed by OK.